jamielennox/requests-mock/README.rst

 =====

 `requests-mock` provides a building block to stub out the HTTP `requests`_ portions of your testing code.
+You should checkout the `docs`_ for more information.

 The Basics
 ==========